 With significant changes to independent wine retail on the horizon in Colorado, Charles sold Volio Vino Distribution to a subsidiary of Berkshire Hathaway called Empire Distributors.
 Charles welcomed the increased time and energy he now had to dedicate himself to the growth of Volio Imports—and, by then, his two small children.

 Since January, 2018, Volio Imports has seen dramatic growth, including the addition of four new team members, a revamped brand, and a bright new office and events space in the Cherry Creek neighborhood of Denver, CO.
-Volio now works with 30+ family-run Italian estates, 10+ wineries in France and Spain, and a collaborative project with Master Sommelier Richard Betts called My Essential.
+Volio now works with 30+ family-run Italian estates, 10+ wineries in France and Spain.